Azure/AppService/_posts/2019-12-15-App Service Environment Support for Availability Zones.md

 title: "App Service Environment Support for Availability Zones"
 author_name: "Stefan Schackow"
 tags:
-    - App Service Environment
+    - "App Service Environment"
-    - Availability Zones
+    - "Availability Zones"
 ---

-App Service has GA'd App Service Environment (ASE) support for being deployed into Availability Zones (AZ).
+App Service has GA'd App Service Environment (ASE) support for deploying into Availability Zones (AZ).
 Customers can choose to optionally deploy internal load balancer (ILB) ASEs into a specific AZ (Zone 1, 2 or 3) within an Azure region, and the resources used by that ILB ASE will either be pinned to the specified AZ, or deployed in a zone redundant manner.

 An ILB ASE that is explicitly deployed into an AZ is considered a zonal resource because the ILB ASE is pinned to a specific zone.
 The following ILB ASE dependencies will be located (pinned) in the specified zone: